eknery/Melastom_endemism_Andes/README.md

 ### Description:
 This project address the endemism of Melastomataceae species in the Northern Andes, South America.
 It includes:
-(1) the identification of high endemism areas based on empirical records; (2) the inference of high endemism areas based on model projections;
+1. the identification of high endemism areas based on empirical records;
+2. the inference of high endemism areas based on model projections;
-(3) the estimate of sampling effort over the focal area; (4) the estimate of collector curve;
+3. the estimate of sampling effort over the focal area;
+4. the collector curve over the focal area;
 The dataset includes georeferenced occurences from [GBIF](https://www.gbif.org) and raster layers from [WorldClim](https://www.worldclim.org/).
 Model projections were based on the Maximum Entropy algorithm ([MaxEnt](https://biodiversityinformatics.amnh.org/open_source/maxent))